 While looking online for your next job opportunity, many people get frustrated, exhausted from the search, or fed-up with the long application process.
-In today’s economy, searching online for job openings is an important part of the process.
+And, sometimes when you send your resume via an online site, you may feel like the documents have fallen into a deep Internet abyss.
+Yes, in today’s economy, searching online for job openings is an important part of the process.
 However, it is not the ONLY aspect that you should consider while seeking the next move in your career.
 In fact, many people underestimate the importance of personal networking during the job search.

 If you are interested in building your career opportunities, build and utilize your personal network.
 If your job search is not a secret, tell people that you are actively searching.
 Be specific and let them know the types of positions you are seeking.
 If you are a “stealth job seeker,” then tell only one or two trusted individuals that you are actively looking for a job so they can remember your information when a job arises.

 Next, be sure to schedule time for personal networking.
 Make it a priority within your schedule.
 Attend local Business After Hours events, sign up for a workshop within your field, or invite a trusted colleague to lunch.
 Write down your personal networking goals.
 For example, “Attend one networking meeting and invite Bob Smith for lunch during February.”
 Make your goals as concrete as possible and assess them at the end of each month.